ONDER1E/PAWR/README.md

 3. Open vscode then open folder by pressing ctrl+k+o then navigate to a folder that contains "main.js" from the release you've just downloaded.
 4. Press F5 to run main.js, now the code is running.
 5. View Departure.yaml and Arrival.yaml in vscode to see a live update of flight plans coming to and from your airport.
+6. To stop the code press the red square at the top of vscode

-6. To delete a flight plan run the script using F5 if you haven't already and navigate to the terminal tab at the bottom then run this command:
+7. To delete a flight plan run the script using F5 if you haven't already and navigate to the terminal tab at the bottom then run this command:
 ```py
 python rm
 ```